 The EMPOWER Programme aims to tackle these scaling issues by providing the necessary tools and skills to grow businesses, opportunities to network and learn from peers in a supportive environment.

-The EMPOWER Programme will be launched on Wednesday 13th Sept in The Connacht Hotel in Galway, from 4.30pm – 7.30pm where high profile speakers such as Chanelle McCoy (Chanelle Pharmaceuticals and Dragon’s Den), Breege O Donoghue (ex CEO of Primark and Chair of the Design Council of Ireland) and Evelyn O Toole (Complete Laboratory Solutions and Ernst & Young Finalists 2017) along with other female entrepreneurs will come and tell their stories.
+The EMPOWER Programme was launched on Wednesday 13th Sept 2017 in The Connacht Hotel in Galway, from 4.30pm – 7.30pm where high profile speakers such as Chanelle McCoy (Chanelle Pharmaceuticals and Dragon’s Den), Breege O Donoghue (ex CEO of Primark and Chair of the Design Council of Ireland) and Evelyn O Toole (Complete Laboratory Solutions and Ernst & Young Finalists 2017) along with other female entrepreneurs will come and tell their stories.
 Tracy Piggot will MC the evening.

 The GMIT iHubs (established in 2006) are two Innovation Hubs based on the GMIT Campuses of Galway and Mayo.
 They provide, the entrepreneur, with office space, mentors and support environment to progress your idea from concept to commercial success.